AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Reports*

 When a user is viewing a Matrix report and scrolls, some visual elements of the report may overlap or duplicate.

+**Milestone view removed from the Timesheets project list**

+*Timesheets*

+The Milestone view has been removed from the timesheet project list when adding a project.

 **Hyperlinks in an interactive proof are not active**